LionWeb-io/lionweb-freon-m3/README.md

     yarn generate
 ```

-*   Adjust the configuration of the web application by changing the two lines in the file
-    `~/src/webapp/WebappConfiguration.ts`.

 *   Start the server (note that anything that is saved in the editor will be stored in `~/modelstore`):
     ```bash
     yarn model-server
     ```

-*	Open another (bash) terminal, and start the generated editor from it:
+* Open another terminal, and start the generated editor from it:
      ```bash
      yarn prepare-app
      yarn dev
      ```

-The last command opens your preferred browser with the generated editor for the language
+The last command opens your preferred browser (or you need to click on the URL) with the generated editor for the LionWeb M3 language
 on [localhost:5000](http://localhost:5000/).

 *   Try out the editor